top of page

 The verb 'plunge' has its etymological roots in Old French and Latin.
 It is derived from the Old French word 'plongier,' which means 'to plunge' or 'to dive.'
 This Old French term can be traced back to the Latin word 'plumbum,' which means 'lead.'
 In Latin, 'plumbum' was used to describe a lead weight or a plummet, often attached to a line for measuring depths or verticality.
 Over time, 'plongier' evolved to represent the act of descending or immersing rapidly and often with force into something, such as water, a situation, or an activity.
 When it entered into English, it became 'plunge,' retaining its core meaning of a sudden and forceful descent or immersion.
 The etymology of 'plunge' effectively captures the idea of a swift and often intense action, emphasizing the rapidity and force associated with such movements or actions.

-Find the meaning of plunge
+Quiz: Find the meaning of the verb plunge:

 Try Again!